 This Montessori Teen Board is an easy and inexpensive way to effectively teach the teens (the numbers 10-19)

-Montessori for the Earth offers online Montessori and homeschool lessons and activities.
-The Montessori On-Line Distance Learning programs are designed for parents and homeschoolers, teachers and assistants, educators, administrators, and college students who want to learn about (or review) Montessori education and curriculum so they can incorporate it into their home, classroom, or college studies.
+Montessori for the Earth offers affordable on-line Montessori and homeschool programs and ebooks for parents, homeschool, teachers, and aides by a certified Montessori teacher.
+Their Montessori on-line Distance Learning programs are designed for parents and homeschoolers, teachers and assistants, educators, administrators, and college students who want to learn about (or review) Montessori education and curriculum so they can incorporate it into their home, classroom, or college studies.

 How to make a homemade version of the Montessori seguin board, a board with lots of 10s in a column.